Nerve Disorders and Damage Symptoms and Causes

 - Distal muscular dystrophy – Also known as distal myopathy, distal muscular dystrophy primarily affects the distal muscles (those farthest away from the shoulders and hips) in the forearms, hands, lower legs and feet.
 Symptoms of distal muscular dystrophy include progressive weakness and degeneration of the skeletal muscles that control movement.
 Distal dystrophies are typically less severe, progress more slowly and involve fewer muscles than other forms of muscular dystrophy.

-- Facial nerve disorders – Due to injury or health ailments, nerve damage can occur in the face, causing paralysis or involuntary movements.
+- Facial nerve disorders – Due to injury or health ailments or environmental toxins such as mold or asbestos, nerve damage can occur in the face, causing paralysis or involuntary movements.
 Weakness, drooling, and speech difficulty are some of the many symptoms of facial nerve disorders.

 - Facial palsy – Otherwise known as Bell's palsy, facial palsy is a form of temporary facial paralysis resulting from damage or trauma to one of the two facial nerves.
 It is the most common cause of facial paralysis.
 Generally, Bell's palsy affects only one of the paired facial nerves and one side of the face.

 - Fibromuscular dysplasia – Fibromuscular dysplasia (FMD) is the abnormal development or growth of cells in the walls of arteries which cause the vessels to narrow.
 Arteries within the brain and kidneys can be affected.
 A characteristic "string of beads" pattern caused by the alternating narrowing and enlarging of the artery can be seen on angiogram.
 Some people do not have any symptoms of fibromuscular dysplasia or findings upon physical examination.
 Any pain or clinical symptom related to FMD typically comes from the organ that is supplied by the effected artery.